Hardik210221/30-Dayschallenge-DSA-/README.md

 Day 6 of DSA-CHALLENGE --- Java input/output and debugging !!

 Day 7 of DSA-CHALLENGE --- Java conditional loops and statements !!

+Day 8 of DSA-CHALLENGE --- Java Switching and Nested case !!